 If specialty accreditation is available, does the program meet those standards?
 If state licensure is required, is there evidence of meeting state licensure standards?
 The external review (AIC) will assess whether or not a review of the curriculum suggests that there will be rigor in the program.

-No specialty accreditation or licensure is required in this field after the bachelor's degree.
+No specialty accreditation is required in this field for the bachelor's degree and no licensure is needed after obtaining the degree.

 References